Career Quiz and Most Suitable Personality.

-People who are suitable for to be A Pump Operator like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Monitor gauges and flowmeters and inspect equipment to ensure that tank levels, temperatures, chemical amounts, and pressures are at specified levels, reporting abnormalities as necessary.
+- Monitor gauges and flowmeters and inspect equipment to ensure that tank levels, temperatures, chemical amounts, and pressures are at specified levels, reporting abnormalities as necessary.

-Record operating data such as products and quantities pumped, stocks used, gauging results, and operating times.
+- Record operating data such as products and quantities pumped, stocks used, gauging results, and operating times.